 - Water Pipelines and Modelling – full e-course available in Moodle (autumn)

-- Building information modelling in road construction – full e-course available in Moodle (spring)
+- Building Information Management and Modelling (BIM II) – full e-course available in Moodle (autumn)